 - The opening on the right-hand side measures 3 inches (7.5 cm) across.
 This notch will match the size of one section in the smaller circle.

-7. Line up a V-shaped section of the large wheel with the large opening in the base.
-The dot should appear in the center of the opening.
-Attach the wheel to the frame with a paper fastener.
+- Line up a V-shaped section of the large wheel with the large opening in the base.
+The dots and numerals should appear in the center of the V-shaped opening.

-The divided sections of the wheel should be revealed one at a time as the wheel is rotated.
+The divided sections should be revealed one at a time as a dial is rotated.

 Kids can color the frame or decorate the frame with stickers.